-// Load the shared codec module

-dlopen("libamr_codec_module.so", RTLD_NOW);

-// Lookup factory entry points

-using EncFactoryFn = webrtc::AudioEncoderFactory*();

-using DecFactoryFn = webrtc::AudioDecoderFactory*();

-auto enc_fn = reinterpret_cast(dlsym(handle, "CreateAmrAudioEncoderFactory"));

-auto dec_fn = reinterpret_cast(dlsym(handle, "CreateAmrAudioDecoderFactory"));

-// Create codec factories

-std::unique_ptr amr_enc(enc_fn());

-std::unique_ptr amr_dec(dec_fn());

-// Optionally combine with built-in codecs

-auto enc_combined = webrtc::CreateAudioEncoderFactory<

-decltype(*amr_enc), webrtc::AudioEncoderPCM>();

-auto dec_combined = webrtc::CreateAudioDecoderFactory<

-decltype(*amr_dec), webrtc::AudioDecoderPCM>();

-// Pass into PeerConnectionFactory

-auto pc_factory = webrtc::CreatePeerConnectionFactory(

-network_thread, worker_thread, signaling_thread,

-adm, enc_combined, dec_combined,

-video_encoder_factory, video_decoder_factory,

-audio_mixer, audio_processing);

 This approach enables runtime integration of external codecs and flexible combination with built-in codecs, supporting advanced interoperability scenarios.

 5.3.4.4 Build and Deployment Options

 Build-time and runtime options for codec integration include built-in only, external module only, and hybrid approaches.
 These options are controlled in libwebrtc’s build systemvia GN flags and build scripts, and may involve static or dynamic linking of codec modules.